 \subsubsection{Using blockchain as a multimodal biometric authentication system}

 Blockchain helps the multimodal biometric system by providing a decentralized, secure, and privacy-preserving mechanism to manage access to the distributed stored encrypted biometric templates.
 It addresses the vulnerabilities of centralized systems by eliminating single points of failure, reducing the risk of data breaches, improving system availability, and empowering users with control over their biometric data through smart contracts.
-The results of each modality can be published and linked together on the blockchain.
+The results of each modality can be published and linked on the blockchain.
 As a result, several applications can authenticate the same individual simultaneously.
-Besides, most of the time, the underlying biometric hardware that captures user biometrics is not made or maintained by the same party.
+In addition, most of the time, the underlying biometric hardware that captures user biometrics is not made or maintained by the same party.
 Therefore, publishing the authentication result for each modality on the blockchain helps to eliminate inconsistencies between the underlying infrastructure of each hardware.
-These results can be linked together using an identifier, for example, by using DIDs.
+These results can be linked using an identifier, for example, using DIDs.
 Therefore, it is possible to link the biometric modalities of individuals using DIDs on the blockchain.
-While standardization and risk-mitigation efforts, such as DIDs, are appreciated, it should be kept in mind that DID documents can still be linked to individuals and hence, they are considered personal data under legal rules like the GDPR.
+Although standardization and risk mitigation efforts, such as DIDs, are appreciated, it should be kept in mind that DID documents can still be linked to individuals, and hence they are considered personal data under legal rules like the GDPR.
 Another practice is the distributed storage with IPFS.
 To this end, a recent study~\cite{sharma2024multimodal} stored decentralized fuzzy vaults of facial biometric images and dorsal hand images on IPFS and their address on the Ethereum Virtual Machine (EVM)-based blockchain network.
 Once the addresses of the fuzzy vaults are recorded on the blockchain, they become immutable, making it extremely difficult for malicious attackers to manipulate or delete this crucial information without consensus from the network participants.

-\subsection{Suggestions to mitigate legal risks}
+\subsection{Suggestions to Mitigate Legal Risks}

-As explained in section \ref{sec:Legal_review}, several issues for combining biometrics with blockchain under the GDPR are presently unsolved.
-Following good practices in the field, we, first of all, suggest that biometric data and any other personal data, such as name, nationality, etc., should not be stored on-chain until further research confirms that protective measures are sufficient. \cite{wang2020self, lyons2018blockchain}.
+First of all, we suggest that complete biometric data and any other personal data, such as name, nationality, etc., should not be stored on-chain until further research confirms that protective measures are sufficient~\cite{wang2020self, lyons2018blockchain}.